 Below is an image of the very.co.uk website which uses a flat design style.
 Notice that it is not obvious that both the “Hotpoint” and the “Shop Hotpoint Deals” boxes at the bottom of the screen are both clickable buttons.
 On a positive note flat design does force simplification on designers which should reduce visual clutter.

 Flat design punishes nonsensical content organisation as users will miss key cues that they might have noticed in a traditional design.
 Apart from annoying users missed instructions could result in more calls to customer services or increased returns.
-It can make it more difficult to create a clear visual hierarchy and so a peripheral button may get more clicks than you wish at the expense of a primary call to action.
+It can make it more difficult to create a clear visual hierarchy.
+A peripheral button may get more clicks than you wish at the expense of a primary call to action.

 Affordance suffers on the Santander.co.uk retail banking site because of the overuse of the flat design style.
-The CTA on the left which is highlighted – ‘View standing orders’ is redundant as I am already on that page.
-However, as I want to set up a standing order I am forced to read the instructions that tell me to look in the left hand menu as the relevant button is just a white box and doesn’t look anything like a CTA.
-I completely missed the CTA because of a lack of visual cues.
+The CTA on the left – ‘View standing orders’ is redundant as I am already on that page.
+However, as I want to set up a standing order I am forced to read the instructions that tell me to look in the left hand menu.
+As the relevant button is just a white box, I completely missed it because of a lack of visual cues.

 Users don’t read screens!

 App and website users scan the content and quick-flick scroll on touchscreens as they look to be directed down a path that gives their visit a purpose.
-The task that a user is seeking to complete should at least be influenced by the designer as we are asking them to interact with the user-interface.
-Subtle design cues such as depth and shadowing allow designers to inform users what content to notice and interact with in the split second that it takes to make a decision.
+The task that a user is seeking to complete should at least be influenced by the designer.
+We are asking them to interact with the user-interface.
+Subtle design cues such as depth and shadowing allow designers to inform users what content to notice and interact with.

 Conversion marketing – Glossary of Conversion Marketing.